grantdavis303/scale_pattern_generator/README.md

 # Scale Pattern Generator

-A simple program that generates a pattern based off a musical scale.
+A simple Ruby program that generates a pattern based off a musical scale.

 ## Dependencies